dfad1ripe/df_devops_task5/README.md

 **Q:** Which one you used and why?

-**A:** :msi and :custom, first for a package supplied as .msi, and second just to test how it works.
-For all packages shipped as .exe files, allowed chef to pick the installer type automatically.
+**A:** :msi, :inno and :custom, two first for a package supplied as .msi or inno inside .exe, and the last just to test how it works.

 **Q:** What is difference between windows_package providers?